austynM/ControllerDataPath/README.md

 # ControllerDataPath

-This project is in verilog and implents a conroller and datapath to get a GCD of two numbers and then implemented on a Anvyl FPGA.
+This project is in verilog and implements a controller and Datapath to get a GCD of two numbers and then implemented on a Anvyl FPGA.